jon-jacky/Piety/console/command.md

 handlers can run between keystrokes, so entering and editing a command line does not block other tasks.

-There are two alternative input methods.
+There are actually two alternative input methods.
 In the first alternative, the input method itself reads characters.
 To use this alternative, call the *reader* method without arguments.
 In the second alternative, a caller (outside the *Command* instance) reads the characters and passes them to the input method.
 To use this alternative, call the *handle_key* method with one string argument.
+Both alternatives are demonstrated in the *command* module's *main* function.

 For the first alternative, the default *reader* method reads one character at a time.
 There is an optional *reader* argument to the